openformatproj/multirotor/README.md

 * When, moreover, thrusts and torques are updated by the multirotor model, they are applied to the avatar and the simulation engine is stepped

 `class Top` finally aggregates the simulator, the multirotor model and a timer whose role is updating the time with a specific periodicity.
 This allows to run a "real time" simulation, provided that all computations are able to terminate within that period.
 To perform the simulation one can simply instantiate that class and run the timer:
 `class Top` finally aggregates the simulator and the multirotor model.
 It is driven by an external `Timer` (an `EventSource`) that provides time events.
 This allows running a "real time" simulation, provided that all computations are able to terminate within the timer's period.
-To perform the simulation, one can instantiate these components and run them in separate threads:
+To perform the simulation, one can instantiate these components and run them in separate threads.
 The `Timer`'s `on_full` policy is critical.
 Using `OnFullBehavior.FAIL` (as shown below) enforces strict real-time execution by stopping the simulation if a deadline is missed.
 This is the recommended mode for validating system performance.
 The alternative, `OnFullBehavior.OVERWRITE`, allows the simulation to continue by dropping events, which can be useful for non-critical analysis.

 ```python